XXII Corps (Union army): Famed Brigades in XXII Corps

 The California Brigade was formed by Oregon Senator and Colonel Edwin Baker to have a California presence in the Eastern Theater.
-After the death of Colonel Baker at the Battle of Balls Bluff, the brigade was redesignated the Philadelphia Brigade.
+After the death of Colonel Baker at the Battle of Ball's Bluff, the brigade was redesignated the Philadelphia Brigade.
 Made up of the 1st, 2nd, 3rd, and 5th California Infantry.
 After redesignation as the Philadelphia Brigade, it consisted of the 69th, 71st, 72nd, and 106th Pennsylvania Infantry.

 The First New Jersey Brigade was a Brigade formed by the state of New Jersey while defending Washington, D.C.
 This was the first brigade in the Civil War to be formed with the intention of encompassing regiments from one state.
 It consisted of the 1st, 2nd, 3rd, 4th, and 10th New Jersey Infantry.
 By the end of the war, at different it would have up to eight New Jersey regiments.

 The Pennsylvania Reserve Division was formed out of an overflow of volunteers over the amount requested by the Department of War.
 After the Secretary of War declined to accept the new units into Federal Service, they were formed, equipped and maintained by the State of Pennsylvania.
 During its service in Washington, D.C., it was composed of the 3rd, 4th, and 8th Pennsylvania Reserves.

 Vermont gave two brigades to the defenses of Washington, D.C.
 The 1st Vermont Brigade, composed of the 2nd, 3rd, 4th, and 6th Vermont Infantry.
 It was brigaded together through the efforts of Colonel William F. "Baldy" Smith who went to his West Point classmate and friend, Major General George B. McClellan.

 The 2nd Vermont Brigade, composed of 12th, 13th, 14th, 15th, and 16th Vermont Infantry, all nine-month regiments, was formed October 27, 1862.

 The Iron Brigade was the only named brigade to come from varied states, the 2nd, 6th, and 7th Wisconsin Infantry, along with the 19th Indiana Infantry and was formed on October 1, 1861.
 Although at the time, it wasn't known by this name, simply known as 3rd Brigade, I Corps.
 It wouldn't earn the moniker for almost a year, during the Battle of South Mountain during the Antietam Campaign.